tlswg/tls13-spec/draft-ietf-tls-tls13.md

 ## Backwards Compatibility Security Restrictions

-If an implementation negotiates use of TLS 1.2, then negotiation of cipher suites also supported by TLS 1.3 SHOULD be preferred, if available.
+Implementations negotiating use of older versions of TLS SHOULD prefer forward secure and AEAD cipher suites, when available.

 The security of RC4 cipher suites is considered insufficient for the reasons cited in {{RFC7465}}.
 Implementations MUST NOT offer or negotiate RC4 cipher suites